petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-1-business/liferay-pricing.md

 **Existing Customer opportunities:**

-* A Liferay Customer Success Manager (CSM) is there to support the customer and the partner.
+* The Liferay account team is there to support the customer and the partner.

 Because of this team structure there should not be any situation where Partners need to determine pricing by themselves.